🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Is Marijuana (Delta 9 THC) Legal In Minnesota?

 Yes.
 Marijuana is now legal in Minnesota after the state fully legalized it for adult use in March 2023.
-However, the new law will take effect on August 2023.
+The new law took effect in August 2023.

 Related: Where is marijuana legal in the United States?